45 Best Baking Cookbooks for Beginners: Top Recipes and Tips

 Then look no further than this baking blast from the past, as B. Dylan Hollis highlights the most unique tasty treats of yesteryear.

-Travel back in time on a delicious decade-by-decade jaunt as Dylan shows you how to bake vintage forgotten greats.
+Travel on a delicious decade-by-decade jaunt as Dylan shows you how to bake vintage forgotten greats.

 With a big pinch of fun and a full cup of humor, you’ll be baking everything from Chocolate Potato Cake from the 1910s to Avocado Pie from the 1960s.